eben71/freaky-flyer-site/README.md

 ## Deployment

 1. Build locally with `pnpm build`.
+2. Before uploading, remove `dist/.htaccess` so you don’t overwrite the live server’s runtime env settings.
-2. Upload the contents of `dist/` to the TPP Wholesale cPanel document root via File Manager or SFTP.
+3. Upload the contents of `dist/` to the TPP Wholesale cPanel document root via File Manager or SFTP.

 ## Email configuration (environment variables)